 If you’re an ASB Securities client, you can invest in ETFs straight away.
 For ETFs listed on:

-You can also view live pricing for New Zealand and Australian ETFs in Online Share Trading.
+You can also view market pricing for New Zealand and Australian ETFs in Online Share Trading.

 ASB Securities Limited is an NZX firm.
 When you trade on the NZX markets through ASB Securities you must comply with NZX rules as outlined in the ASB Securities Trading Conduct for Online Share trading.
 ASB Securities terms and conditions apply.
 Pricing data supplied by ASX and/or NZX.
 ASB Cash Management Account, ASB Foreign Currency Account, ASB Margin Lending and ASB Term Deposits are provided by ASB Bank Limited.
 ASB term's apply.
 Rates and fees may change.
 Refer to asb.co.nz for other fees and charges.
 This page does not have regard to the financial situation or needs of any reader.
 As individual circumstances differ, you should seek appropriate professional advice.
 See the ASB Securities glossary for share trading and investment terms or Morningstar for research terms.